SHARITHA2002/JavaDSA/Recursions.md

      ## Print 1 to N using Recursion

       - Idea 💡:
-        - Normally we can use the loops to itearte the numbers,but the condition without using loops.
+        - Normally we can use the loops to iterate the numbers, but the condition without using loops.
-        - But three things remain same [intialization,condition,increment]
+        - But three things remain the same [intialization, condition, increment]
-        - Here comes recusrion in play,just pass the intialized count & number to the function
+        - Here comes recursion in play, just pass the initialized count & number to the function
-        - Inside the function call the function itself until count becomes less than n & when condition not matches,return array.
+        - Inside the function call the function itself until the count becomes less than n & when the condition does not match, return the array.
-        - And incement the count value while calling itself.
+        - And increment the count value while calling itself.

       - Code 👩‍💻: